Basil Dannebohm

 J. Basil Dannebohm (Jeremy Wayne Dannebohm) is a former Republican member of the Kansas House of Representatives, representing District 113.
 He was the only non-incumbent to run unopposed during the 2014 election.

-In September 2012, Dannebohm claimed a diagnosis of young-onset Parkinson's disease.
+In September 2012, Dannebohm was diagnosed with young-onset Parkinson's disease.

 On February 24, 2015, after serving only 42 days as a legislator, Dannebohm resigned citing health reasons.
 He was replaced by Greg Lewis of St. John.

 Dannebohm was arrested in Salina, Kansas on June 5, 2019, for "Mistreat dependent adult/elder; Decept $25K-<$100K".
 Dannebohm's first court appearance was June 6, 2019, with a preliminary hearing scheduled July 23, 2019.
+All charges were later dropped.

 Committee assignments

-Representative Dannebohm served on these legislative committees;
+Representative Dannebohm served on these legislative committees: